-Regarding the control variables related to bank characteristics, bank size is negatively correlated with the dependent variable, which is due to the fact that large banks, thanks to their abundant financial and technological resources, are able to invest in advanced digital tools, which help integrate sophisticated risk management systems.
-In addition, they can allocate significant resources, both financial and human, to purchase and operate modern software systems.
-These systems support credit risk management by improving the accuracy and reliability of credit and investment decisions.
-Thanks to their ability to minimize errors and optimize processes, large banks tend to accept lower levels of risk than smaller banks, which are limited in resources and the ability to implement complex technological solutions.
-The remaining factors, including cost efficiency, income diversification, and minimum capital adequacy ratio, all have a positive impact on digital transformation, consistent with the expectations presented above.
+Regarding the control variables related to bank characteristics, bank size is negatively correlated with the dependent variable, which is due to the fact that large banks, thanks to their abundant financial and technological resources, are able to invest in advanced digital tools, which help integrate sophisticated risk management systems.42 In addition, they can allocate significant resources, both financial and human, to purchase and operate modern software systems to minimize errors and optimize risk management processes.42 Similarly previous studies, cost efficiency was found to have positive impact on bank's risk-taking behavior because the demand to preserve financial stability drives high-risk activity.^{43,44} Income diversification poses financial risks for banks due to the instability of revenue resources.^{46,47} As a result, the DIV variable has favorable impact on banks risk-taking behavior.
+The capital adequacy ratio has a positive influence on the dependent variable, which is consistent with the expectation above.
+Because of sufficient capital adequacy, the bank can make riskier decisions with confidence.^{48,49}

 Regarding the control variables related to macroeconomic conditions, both inflation and economic growth have a negative correlation with the dependent variable.
-The reason is that during periods of high inflation or strong growth, banks often focus on maintaining financial stability instead of expanding risky business activities.
-This stems from the precautionary mentality against the risk of recession or financial crisis that may occur when the economic cycle changes.
+The reason is that during periods of high inflation or strong growth, banks often focus on maintaining financial stability instead of expanding risky business activities.^{50,51} This stems from the precautionary mentality against the risk of recession or financial crisis that may occur when the economic cycle changes.
 High inflation rates will increase nominal interest rates, increasing the cost of borrowing for borrowers.
 This can reduce credit demand and increase credit risk due to customers' declining ability to repay debts.
-In this context, banks tend to limit lending to high-risk investments to avoid bad debt.
-In addition, during periods of strong economic growth, businesses and individuals tend to have better financial capacity, reducing the risk of default.
-This leads to a safer credit environment, making it less necessary for banks to pursue risk-taking strategies to offset profits.
+In this context, banks tend to limit lending to high-risk investments to avoid bad debt.50 In addition, during periods of strong economic growth, businesses and individuals tend to have better financial capacity, reducing the risk of default.51 This leads to a safer credit environment, making it less necessary for banks to pursue risk-taking strategies to offset profits.

-4. CONCLUSION
+5. CONCLUSION

 This study aims to examine the moderating role of state ownership in the impact of digital transformation on the risk-taking levels of 27 Vietnamese commercial banks from 2011 to 2021.
 The level of digital transformation is measured using the ICT Index, which is published annually by the Vietnamese Ministry of Information and Communications.
 The estimation results, obtained through the two-step System GMM method, not only provide empirical evidence of the inverse relationship between digital transformation and risk-taking in the banking sector but also reveal significant differences in this relationship between state-owned banks and private banks.
-State ownership emerges as a critical moderating factor that strengthens the effectiveness of digital transformation in mitigating risks.
+State ownership emerges as a critical moderating factor that enhances the effectiveness of digital transformation in mitigating risks.